-Interrupts require the PLX device to be programmed to pass them from the PMC Parallel IO design through to the PCI bus, and the Altera based control registers programmed to create an interrupt based on the IO state.
-The control of the interrupts is performed within the Altera device.
-The PLX is programmed to pass the interrupts through to the PCI bus.
+Interrupts require the PLX device to be programmed to pass them from the PMC Parallel IO design through to the PCI bus, and the Xilinx control registers programmed to create an interrupt based on the IO state.
+The control of the interrupt capture is performed within the Xilinx device.

+In level mode the PLX is programmed to pass the interrupts through to the PCI bus.
+The interrupt is cleared at the Xilinx device.